 Recipe FAQs

-Cebuchon is a smaller, oven-ready version of lechon, inspired by the famous Cebu-style roasted pig.
-It features crispy skin and juicy, flavorful meat, making it a convenient alternative to whole lechon.
-Many Asian stores in the U.S. sell Cebuchon, making it easier to enjoy authentic Filipino flavors at home.
+Cebuchon is a smaller, oven-ready version of lechon inspired by the famous Cebu-style roasted pig โ crispy skin, juicy meat, deeply seasoned.
+Many Asian stores in the U.S. sell it, making it easier to get authentic lechon flavor without roasting a whole pig.

 Easy Lechon Paksiw With Mang Tomas Sauce